discretize/discretize-guides/fractals/shattered-observatory/index.md

 ### **100%**
-If you are not skipping the first Anomaly, you should place the wall in the middle.
+If you are not skipping the first Anomaly, you should place the <Skill name="Wall of reflection"/> in the middle since you are killing the anomaly in the middle when she is using her reflectable skill so it can be reflected by placing it in the middle.

 If you are skipping the anomaly, use special action key to the corner as soon as the boss starts to move away from the middle, open <Skill name="tomeofcourage"/> and use skill 4 and 5.